evgeniyarbatov/evgeniyarbatov/README.md

 The story of my interest in data begins with being bored writing SQL queries.
 As I would struggle and slowly learn new evidence, a picture would emerge.
 It was very much like detective work where you have clues and use logic to solve a puzzle.

 The next step came on one of the weekend runs.
 I thought that there was a lot of data collected by fitness watches but we do not know what to do with all of it.
-I decided to spend time exploring and making sense of fitness and location data.
+I decided to spend time exploring and making sense of fitness data.

-Getting lost during the ultra running races made me think more deeply about maps, navigation and practical limitations of the devices I carry.
+Getting lost during the ultra running races made me think more about maps, navigation and practical limitations of the devices I carry.
 Inspired by finding new places to run in my neighborhood I explored OpenStreetMaps and GNSS systems.